claricep/Asteroid/README.md

 ## Project Description
 Asteroids is a single player game that focuses on opbtaining as many points possible by shooting flying asteroids.
 The user controls a ufo using keys (listed below) and needs to avoid being hit by the invaders whilst shooting at them with lasers.
 For each invader thats hit, the user earns one point.
 However, if the ufo collides with an invader, the game is over and the players score restarts at 0.
 The score can be found at the top left of the game screen.
 We also have a highest score counter which displays the highest score that the player has earned.
-There is a level counter as well this shows the user what level they were able to reach.
+There is a level counter as well this shows the user what level they were able to reach, which updates as you play.
 The goal is to be able to reach the highest level possible.

 ## Usage
 Arrow keys: move ufo left and right